vpdb/agent/README.md

 The goal is to touch current XML files that make the PinballX database only when necessary (i.e. a release is updated).
 Instead, we keep a `vpdb.json` in each folder that contains the additional data we need to work with.
-This file basically serves as our local database is updated as the XMLs are changed manually or by another application.
+This file basically serves as our local database and is updated as the XMLs are changed manually or by another application.

 As for adding new games, the user can choose between a separate custom list or